Capacity Planning Considerations for Azure In-Role Cache

 |If a node goes down due to a failure, or due to the number of role instances being reduced due a configuration change, then cache data is not moved to other nodes.
 In-Role Cache only moves data to other nodes when the shutdown is planned.
 High Availability can be enabled to provide backup copies of cache data in the event of a node failure.
 For more information, see High Availability in Azure In-Role Cache.|

 Upgrade Domain Count refers to the number of upgrade domains for the role that hosts the cache cluster.
 You can either let the capacity planner spreadsheet recommend an upgrade domain count for your cache cluster, or you can specify it yourself.
 The default setting is Set by planner.
 When Set by planner is selected, the capacity planning spreadsheet provides a recommendation in the Upgrade Domains column of the Output: Possible Configurations section.
 When an upgrade domain count is manually specified in Upgrade Domain Count, then the specified count is displayed in the Output section.
-For more information about upgrade domains, see Overview of Updating an Azure Service.
+For more information about upgrade domains, see Update an Azure Service.

 Once the inputs are configured, the tool provides proposals in the Output: Possible Configurations section.
 In this example the recommended configuration is a Medium VM size with 3 role instances and an upgrade domain count of 3.
 In addition to the recommended configuration, the Output: Possible Configurations section shows the required settings if one of the other VM sizes is chosen.